delvtech/drift/.changeset/smart-rocks-crash.md

 ---
 "@delvtech/drift-viem": patch
+"@delvtech/drift-ethers": patch
 ---

-Patched `deploy` and `write` methods in the viem adapter to use the `onMinedTimout` option which was ignored previously.
+Patched `deploy` and `write` methods in the viem & ethers adapters to use the `onMinedTimout` option which was ignored previously.